- Written by Dr.Mehmet Demircioglu

 Why does the donor area color matter before surgery?

 The donor area matters because it is the source of the transplanted hair.
-If the back and sides are mostly gray while the front still has darker native hair, I need to think carefully about blending.
-I try not to create a hairline that looks separate from the rest of the scalp.
+If the back and sides are mostly gray while the front still has darker native hair, blending becomes part of the surgical plan.
+The hairline should not look separate from the rest of the scalp.

-In younger men who already have lighter strands in the donor area, I look carefully before I decide.
+In younger men who already have lighter strands in the donor area, the color pattern deserves careful review before the plan is accepted.
 Some patients worry that every pale graft will appear as a bright patch in the hairline.
-That fear is understandable, but the answer is not panic.
-The answer is examination, selection, and placement.
+That fear is understandable, but the answer is not panic, and it is not trying to remove every pale graft.
+The answer is avoiding a color block that looks separate from the rest of the hair through examination, selection, and placement.

-Good donor management means I look at more than the number of grafts.
-I look at the pattern of gray and dark hairs, the strength of the safe donor area, the extraction distribution, and how much donor capacity should be protected for the future.
-I often ask patients to understand the donor area as a limited lifetime resource, not as an unlimited supply.
+Good donor management means more than counting grafts.
+The plan has to consider the pattern of gray and dark hairs, the strength of the safe donor area, the extraction distribution, and how much donor capacity should be protected for the future.
+Patients should understand the donor area as a limited lifetime resource, not as an unlimited supply.

 Can the surgeon choose darker hairs for the front?

-Sometimes the surgeon can be selective, especially when the donor area has a visible mix of dark and gray hairs.
+Sometimes I can be selective, especially when the donor area has a visible mix of dark and gray hairs.
 But this is not perfect color sorting.
-The priority in the first rows is still natural hairline design, soft single hair grafts, correct angle, and a pattern that does not look arranged.
+In the first rows, I still protect natural hairline design, soft single hair grafts, correct angle, and a pattern that does not look arranged.

 If the donor area is mostly gray, forcing only darker hairs into the hairline may not be realistic.
-It can also lead to poor donor use if the surgeon starts chasing color instead of choosing the best grafts for survival, direction, and long term planning.
+It can also waste good grafts if the surgeon starts chasing color instead of choosing the best grafts for survival, direction, and long-term planning.

 Can lighter donor hairs be used for the hairline?